Interested in coming to Japan? - Join Us

 Famous for cherry blossoms in spring, Yoshino becomes a sea of autumn leaves in fall, blending beautifully with historic temples.

-The colorful leaves around Kegon Falls and the winding Irohazaka Road create a breathtaking and spiritual atmosphere unique to this sacred mountain area.
+The colorful leaves around Ryuzu Falls and Kegon Falls, the winding Irohazaka Road create a breathtaking and spiritual atmosphere unique to this sacred mountain area.

 Hakone, Kanagawa